chemadh/zigbee2mqtt_ha/README.md

 - __Zigbee coordinators (2x)__: Sonoff ZBDongle-P. In case of using a different one, it could involve to change the commands to read and write non volatile memory in the dongles.
 - __Zigbee2mqtt nodes (2x)__: usage of up-to-date Alpine Linux distribution to execute zigbee2mqtt service (https://www.zigbee2mqtt.io/).
 Zigbee2mqtt application is deployed and started and stopped using Alpine service commands defined for that purpose.
 In case of using a different distribution, some minor changes could be required for remote start and stop of zigbee2mqtt from controlling scripts.
-  - Example of Alpine service content of /etc/init.d/zigbee2mqtt to start and stop the application with rc-service command: https://github.com/chemadh/zigbee2mqtt_ha/blob/main/zigbee2mqtt_alpine_service_example . __The zigbee2mqtt service should not be launched on node startup, otherwise the HA control prototype will not work properly__.
+  - Example of Alpine service content of /etc/init.d/zigbee2mqtt to start and stop the application with rc-service command: https://github.com/chemadh/zigbee2mqtt_ha/blob/main/zigbee2mqtt_alpine_service_example . __The zigbee2mqtt service should NOT be launched on node startup, otherwise the HA control prototype will not work properly__.
   - Alpine linux user is expected to allow sudo, to allow access to linux service scripts to start and stop zigbee2mqtt, as well as allowing zigpy-znp to access to dongle USB port.
 - __MQTT broker node__: Usage of Linux Debian distribution for High-Availability control script execution.
 Home assistant containing the MQTT broker component communicating with Zigbee2mqtt deployed in Docker mode in the same Linux node.
 No impact expected by using a different Linux distribution.
 Some referrence instructions:
   - Home Assistant supervised setup: https://community.home-assistant.io/t/installing-home-assistant-supervised-using-debian-12/200253